THE CLOTHING RESTORATION PROJECT

 BLOG 003

-Cotton Exploration 1: The Ancient History of the Cotton Plant
+Cotton Exploration: The Ancient History of the Cotton Plant (1)

-This is the first of a four part blog series dedicated to cotton.
+This is the first of a five part blog series dedicated to cotton.
 The purpose of the series is to examine cotton’s history and the integral role it played in shaping our lives today.
 We will explore the cultural and economic significance cotton had in ancient cultures; its role in the creation of capitalism through the transatlantic slave trade; and to present solutions for a more meaningful relationship with the cotton plant and our clothing.

 Cotton is the most widely produced fiber crop grown today, and is possibly also the most controversial.
 It is an ancient crop with significant cultural, spiritual, and economic importance in many cultures, but today it is criticized for the intensive water and land resources that go into farming it industrially.
 Cotton’s dark recent history of human enslavement and the countless lives lost to global cotton colonialism still has a deep impact on the modern world-- from generational and cultural trauma and environmental loss, to the foundation of the current global economic system.
 And although so much destruction has been committed for cotton, modern consumers have never valued it less.
 Consumers buy more cotton clothing than ever before, but in the culture of fast fashion more cotton than ever also ends up in landfills.